Nutritious, metabolic, supporting the cardiovascular system, supporting the nervous system, anti-inflammatory

 Chia is a rich source of Omega.
 That is mainly alpha linolenic acid, which is an essential ingredient in food, and the body cannot make it on its own.
 It is one of the richest plant-based sources of Omega-3 acids.
 (The richest source of Omega 3, 6, and 9 are the crops of the Peruvian plant Sacha Inchi).
 Chia is also a very rich source of antioxidants, fiber, vitamin E and B, minerals, mostly iron, magnesium, kalium, phosphor, and zinc.

 It also contains light protein – 19-23% of their mass is protein, excellent quality, dissoluble fiber is 27% - it is in the form of mucus which helps to reduce the body weight, and can be helpful to fight obesity.
 It does not contain gluten, and that is why it can serve as a nutritious snack for ones suffering from celiac syndrome.
 When you mix Chia with water it creates some kind of gel layer.
 The seeds can multiply its size 12 times.
 The longer they remain in water, the bigger gel surface is created around them.
 After consumption they give a feeling of satiety, they help with absorption of nutritious substances, and are also great for hydrating the organism.
+What is the impact of Chia on our body?
+The Chia seeds are a perfect antioxidant, they help to reduce the level of cholesterol (LDL), and neutral fat in blood, they prevent cardiovascular diseases, they have beneficial influence on heart and blood vessels, as well as cell walls, they strengthen the nervous system, improve the memory, prevent Alzheimer.

 The high content of Omega 3 helps with the transportation of nutritious acids from the digestive system, it helps to improve the metabolism, burn fats, and aids with the assimilation of nutritious substances.